OUT WITH THE OLD, IN WITH THE OLD!

 Everything has to fit in the car…

-Who needs extra-long twin sheets anymore?
+Who needs those extra-long twin sheets anymore?

 At colleges everywhere, dumpsters are filled with used but still usable items.
 Desk lamps, XL sheets, comforters, rugs, laundry bags, hampers, fans and blankets are thrown away.